The Neuroscience of Music Therapy

 Recently, while re-posting Positive Difference Making Fundamentals - an Introduction to Music Therapy, I said that "If you were to be ensnared by me in conversation about all this brain and mental health stuff, there is almost nothing I enjoy more than talking about music and the brain".
 And it's true, I can get pretty animated and passionate about it (as a couple of young people who were thus ensnared by me not long ago found out).

-As many of you know, the world of mental health struggles is both my outer world (what I study and work within) and my inner world (what I often suffer myself).
+As many of you know, the world of brain and mental health struggles is both my outer world (what I study and work within) and my inner world (what I often deal with myself).
 It's a difficult field in many ways.
 Dealing with people's struggles and pain is what I do.
 It can, as you might imagine, get a person down.
-As some of you also know, I am also beginning to record and post talks on a Taming the Polar Bears YouTube channel and thus far I've talked more about the dark and difficult stuff.

 It can all become quite a weight to carry on top of the struggles in my personal life so I have to be very careful with my own mental states <understatement>.
 As you all know (or I hope you do), I rely mostly on the Positive Difference Making Fundamentals for working on and trying to maintain the best mental state balance I can.
 This is not a perfect process, I think you should know - I can falter like anybody else.
 It might be due to a sudden impact trigger or the accumulative effects of many things, large and small or both.